Sauerkraut: Regional varieties

-In Azerbaijani, Belarusian, Estonian, Latvian, Lithuanian, Czech, Slovak, Polish, Russian, and Ukrainian cuisine, chopped cabbage is often pickled together with shredded carrots.
+In Armenian, Belarusian, Estonian, Latvian, Lithuanian, Czech, Slovak, Polish, Russian, and Ukrainian cuisine, chopped cabbage is often pickled together with shredded carrots.
 Other ingredients may include caraway seeds, whole or quartered apples for additional flavor or cranberry for flavor and better keeping (the benzoic acid in cranberries is a common preservative).
 Bell peppers and beets are added in some recipes for color.
 The resulting sauerkraut salad is typically served cold, as zakuski or a side dish.

 A homemade type of very mild sauerkraut is available, where white cabbage is pickled with salt in a refrigerator for only three to seven days.
 This process results in very little lactic acid production.
 Sometimes in Russia double fermentation is used, with the initial step producing an exceptionally sour product, which is then "corrected" by adding 30–50% more fresh cabbage and fermenting the mix again.
 The flavor additives like apples, beets, cranberries, and sometimes even watermelons are usually introduced at this step.

 Sauerkraut may be used as a filling for Polish pierogi, Ukrainian varenyky, Russian pirogi and pirozhki.
-Sauerkraut is also the central ingredient in traditional soups, such as shchi (a national dish of Russia), kwaśnica (Poland), kapustnica (Slovakia), and zelňačka (Czech Republic resp.
+Sauerkraut is also the central ingredient in traditional soups, such as shchi (a national dish of Russia), kwaśnica (Poland), kapustnica (Slovakia), kapusniak (Ukraine) and zelňačka (Czech Republic resp.
 Moravian).
 It is an ingredient of Polish bigos (a hunter's stew).

 In Germany and Austria, cooked sauerkraut is often flavored with juniper berries or caraway seeds; apples and white wine are added in popular variations.
 In South Tyrol, it is made with juniper berries, extra-virgin olive oil and smoked pancetta.
-Traditionally it is served warm, with pork (e.g. eisbein, schweinshaxe, Kassler) or sausages (smoked or fried sausages, Frankfurter Würstchen, Vienna sausages, black pudding), accompanied typically by roasted or steamed potatoes or dumplings (knödel or schupfnudel).
+Traditionally it is served warm, with pork (such as eisbein, schweinshaxe, Kassler) or sausages (smoked or fried sausages, Frankfurter Würstchen, Vienna sausages, black pudding), accompanied typically by roasted or steamed potatoes or dumplings (knödel or schupfnudel).
 Similar recipes are common in other Central European cuisines.
-The Czech national dish vepřo knedlo zelo consists of roast pork with knedliky and sauerkraut.
+The Czech national dish vepřo knedlo zelo consists of roast pork with knedlíky and sauerkraut.